FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2021-01-25-ga_temporal.md

 ## Learning Pollster Bias

 These plots were included in the original model but its worth summarizing here again.
-The model assumes that the true vote share is unobservable with the polls but its the main factor thats driving them and each poll is skewed by specific pollster effects.
-Meaning that each pollster can have some bias, whether its part of the organization or just an unlucky sample.
+The model assumes that the true vote share is the main factor thats driving the polls and each poll is skewed by some specific pollster effects.
+Meaning that each pollster is measuring the true value along with some bias.

-The model attempts to discover this true state wide voter preference by pooling the information in the polls.
-It will then adjust the pollster specific distribution based on this state wide distribution.
-Polls that are further out from election day or have smaller sample sizes are adjusted more aggressively if they are furthre out from what the model deems the "true" distribution.
+The model attempts to discover this true state wide voter preference by pooling the information across all of the polls.
+It will then adjust the pollster specific distribution based on this estimated state wide distribution.
+In other words, the polls regularize the estimated true voter preference, and the estimated voter preference regularizes the pollster distributions.
+Polls that are further out from election day or have smaller sample sizes are adjusted more aggressively.

 {: .center}
 ![WL Pollsters](../images/wl_pollster-lean.png)